Skip to main content

 FES uses electrical current to make muscles contract by stimulating nerves.
 Electrodes (special sticky pads) are placed on the arms or legs.
 The current causes muscles to move the cycle pedals.
 The cycle’s motor will either help your muscles get tired or provide resistance to make your muscles work even harder.

-What Are the Benefits of Using the FES Cycle?
+What are the benefits of ussing the FES cycle?

 • Maintain or improve leg range of motion